Securitybits-io/blog.securitybits.io/_posts/2019-12-11-beats-7-5-0-on-pfsense.md

 ---
+layout: post
+current: post
+cover: assets/images/posts/2019/12/beats-7-5-0-on-pfsense/314799.jpg
+navigation: True
 title: 'Beats 7.5.0 on PFsense 2.4.4'
 date: 2019-12-11
-thumbnailImagePosition: left
-thumbnailImage: /img/posts/2019/12/beats-7-5-0-on-pfsense/314799.jpg
-coverImage: /img/posts/2019/12/beats-7-5-0-on-pfsense/314799.jpg
-coversize: partial
-coverMeta: out
-metaAlignment: center
-clearReading: true
-categories:
-- Homelab
-- Elastic-co
 tags:
   - homelab
   - security
-- filebeat
-- auditbeat
-- metricbeat
-- packetbeat
-- elasticsearch
-- elk
-- kibana
-- logstash
-- elastic-co
-showTags: false
-showPagination: true
-showSocial: true
-showDate: true
-comments: false
-summary: "Long time wanting a beats client to PFsense which runs on FreeBSD, so lets compile it our self from source!"
+class: post-template
+subclass: 'post'
+author: christoffer
 ---
+> Long time wanting a beats client to PFSense which runs on FreeBSD, so lets compile it our self from source!

 There is always the option to send it via syslog, but it would be easier just using the beats to parse and send logs to a centralized logging platform. in this case a Hot-Warm elastic search cluster fronted by two Logstash machines (definitely overkill though).

 ## Initial Setup

-So for this task i'll be using Vagrant in order to simple have a VM that i can build the beats from the git source.
+So for this task I'll be using Vagrant in order to simple have a VM that I can build the beats from the git source.

 Best way to install with current instructions is using the official [Vagrant Installation Guide](https://www.vagrantup.com/docs/installation/).